Greenlane expands Southern California EV freight corridor to Arizona

 [Related: Windrose R700 completes 578-mile route validation]

-The partnership calls for Windrose to use Greenline's Colton hub as its operations base to power its semis for pilot customers running routes along the I-15 and I-10 corridors.
+This latest partnership calls for Windrose to use Greenline's Colton hub as its operations base to power its semis for pilot customers running routes along the I-15 and I-10 corridors.
 This includes Greenlane's first fleet customer, Nevoya, which developed the country's first zero-emissions electric trucking carrier and technology-driven logistics platform.

 Nevoya confirmed plans to run BEV semis along both corridors.